How To Make an External Call With Microsoft Teams

 • Hardware duplication: You may have to invest in unnecessary user devices and infrastructure.

-• Inconsistent workflows: Having to switch between devices and interfaces creates challenges for training, onboarding and support.
+• Inconsistent workflows: Having to switch between devices and interfaces creates challenges for training, onboarding, and support.
 It’s also just inefficient.

 • No federated presence: Using multiple applications prevents users from centrally updating their status and benefiting from presence notifications across all devices and communication channels.

-Option 3: Microsoft Phone System and Calling Plan
+3 – Microsoft Phone System and Calling Plan

-Phone System is Microsoft’s answer to a PBX (Private Branch Exchange).
+Phone System is Microsoft’s answer to a PBX.
 It provides call management and control functionality.
 It’s included as part of Microsoft/Office 365 E5 but otherwise needs to be purchased as an add-on.
-The diagram below illustrates the add-on licences required to enable external calling based on the Microsoft or Office 365 package your business holds.

 For a full rundown of purchasing options and Phone System capabilities, check out our blog — Microsoft Phone System Reviewed.